Doris E. Abramson

-Doris E. Abramson (died January 7, 2008) was an American professor, writer, editor, and bookstore proprietor in the United States.
-She did her dissertation at Columbia University and published a book on black playwrights.
+Doris E. Abramson (May 6, 1925 — January 7, 2008) was an American professor, writer, editor, and bookstore proprietor in the United States.
+She did her dissertation at Columbia University and published a book on Black playwrights.
 The University of Massachusetts at Amherst has a collection of her papers.

 Life

-She grew up in Amherst and taught at the University of Massachusetts at Amherst.
-The school's has a photo of her from ca. 1948.
+Abramson grew up in Amherst and taught at the University of Massachusetts at Amherst.
+The school has a photo of her from ca. 1948.